TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-18-5-books-i-enjoyed-reading-in-2024.md

 <img src="https://m.media-amazon.com/images/I/51bCgl4RT5L._SL500_.jpg" style="float: left; max-width: 10em" class="me-3 mb-3 img-thumbnail">
 </a>

-This is a first fiction I've enjoyed in the past decade.
+This is the first fiction I've enjoyed in the past decade.
 It first of 3 books that take you to China 1970s and stretch to the end of times.

-It jump between timelines that slowly get closer to each other, and made me curious until the end.
+It jumps between timelines that slowly get closer to each other and make me excited until the end.
+No blind spots!
 It challenged my views on interstellar communication and what happens when we find one.

-I won't share more no to spoil the fun, but if you're into well written sci-fi trilogy, where all the book are great read, start here.
+I won't share more to spoil the fun, but if you're into well well-written sci-fi trilogy, where all the books are great to read, start here.

 <div class="clearfix"></div>